-Dissent by Design is a research collective that investigates ways architects and other spatial professionals grapple with contentious social and environmental problems.
 In our projects, we use ethnographic and architectural methods.
 On the one hand, we aim to address the depoliticization of design.
-On the other hand, we seek to theorize design's complicity in social problems.
+On the other hand, we seek to theorize design's complicity in contentious social problems.

-Our research areas include: (a) ethnographies of radical activism and social movement formation in the design professions; (b) transdisciplinary research on white hegemony and the racialization of space; (c) the politics of contentious social problems in community-engaged design.
+Our research areas include: (a) ethnographies of radical activism and social movement formation in the design professions; (b) transdisciplinary research on white supremacy and the racialization of space; (c) the politics of contentious social problems in community-engaged design.

 projects